 - Don’t walk away while the nuts are cooking, this mixture will burn very easily, so you’ll need to watch it closely

-Take extra slices to the office and you’re co-workers will love you 🙂
+- Take extra slices to the office and your co-workers will love you 🙂

 - Let the parchment paper hang off the sides of your baking pan before filling it with batter.
 When the cake is totally cool, remove it by lifting it out with both hands to a cooling rack.

-- If you don’t feel like making candied nuts, chop up some store-bought candied pecans (found in most grocery stores) instead.
+- Shortcut tip: If you don’t feel like making candied nuts, chop up some store-bought candied pecans (found in most grocery stores) instead.

 If you’ve tried this Fresh Banana Cake or any recipe on Studio Delicious, leave a comment below!
 I’d love to hear from you.